 Yet Dan Price is conscious about his luck on how he is perceived: he has the looks of a mature man who didn’t quite get old yet thanks to an adventurous, exciting life full of reading, art conceptualizing, and exports in the outdoors.
 When we met him, we had already talked to materially wealthy people who didn’t control their own time nor owned the freedom and self-command we sensed in Dan.

-That day we left Dan with the bliss of a fulfilling day and a present from him: some comic books designed and printed by him from the Moonlight Chronicles sagas, as well as a book by Don Wallis on the life of two legendary river hobos, a couple of vagrant of their own destiny aboard a shantyboat that navigated along the Mississippi and its no-less-majestic tributaries: Harlan Hubbard and Anna Eikenhout married in 1943, the next year they built the boat and began an eight-year journey from Brent to New Orleans.
+That day we left Dan with the bliss of a fulfilling day and a present from him: some comic books designed and printed by him from the Moonlight Chronicles sagas, as well as a book by Don Wallis on the life of two legendary river hobos, a couple of vagrant of their own destiny aboard a shantyboat that navigated along the Mississippi and its no-less-majestic tributaries: Harlan Hubbard and Anna Eikenhout had married in 1943, the next year they built the boat and began an eight-year journey from Brent to New Orleans.

 After the experience ended in the Louisiana bayous in 1951, Hubbard wrote Shantyboat in the Bayous, finally published in 1990.
 Thanks to Dan, Don Wallis’ book on the Hubbards accompanied us the rest of the summer.
 Some nights we were so tired neither Kirsten nor myself would finish a couple of pages before falling asleep.
-Some other days, exhausted at twilight (at either the beginning or at the end of the day), I’d open the book on some pictures documenting the couple’s adventure, and a lot of things would make much more sense to me.
+Some other days, exhausted at twilight (at either the beginning or at the end of the day), I’d open the book at random to find some pictures documenting the couple’s adventure, and a lot of things would make much more sense to me.

 From shantyboats to guerrilla grazers

 A couple of years after, we’d travel around the US East Coast and the Southern States, would meet Wes Modes, a Californian who, inspired by the Hubbards, had built his own shantyboat to revive a long-gone river lifestyle stigmatized by posterity and only alive in Mark Twain’s classics.
-I remember suggesting Kirsten include the initial verses of T.S.
+I remember suggesting Kirsten to include the initial verses of T.S.
 Eliot’s Dry Salvages when she edited the video on Wes Modes’ shantyboat:

 “I do not know much about gods; but I think that the river Is a strong brown god—sullen, untamed and intractable.”